flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 - Reflection
 - Shearing

-These effects don't include perspective, although by altering the rotation matrix at each HDMA call, a pseudo 3D effect can be achieved!
+The S-PPU uses a **rotation matrix** to control the parameters of this mode.
+I won't go into the math here, but depending on the desired effect, the CPU will have to perform some trigonometric functions (sine and cosine) to fill the entries of this table accordingly.
+This is really expensive for the 65C816, even with the use of fixed-point math.
+Luckily, with the 5A22, Ricoh added multiplication and division registers to offload some cycles.

 {{% /inner_markdown %}}

 {{< /float_group >}}

+By the way, notice that the list of transformations doesn't mention **perspective**, which is what you see on the example game (F-Zero).
+This is achieved by altering the rotation matrix at each HDMA call, creating a pseudo 3D effect in the process.

-Due to the high number of calculations needed, the memory map is changed to optimise the pipeline of the two PPUs, the first one processes the **Tilemap** (where tiles are referenced) while the other fetches the **Tileset** (where tiles are stored).
+Finally, due to the high number of calculations needed, the memory map is changed to optimise the pipeline of the two PPUs, the first one processes the **Tilemap** (where tiles are referenced) while the other fetches the **Tileset** (where tiles are stored).

 #### A convenient video out